the pre-sleep routine.

 - Non-continuous sound (some do ok with only sound as they fall asleep at night-but don't bet on this if your child has sleep issues)

-- Blankets or Swaddles that don't stay put
+- Blankets or Swaddles that don't stay put.
+Get a swaddle that does stay put, like the miracle blanket.

 - Movement while baby sleeps (a swing early on is ok if needed, car rides, rocking and pacing the room with your 1 year old is not so cool)